MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 ## Additional limitations when using HYOK

-In addition to not supporting the listed benefits that you get when you use Azure RMS protection, using AD RMS protection with Azure Information Protection has the following limitations:
+In addition to not supporting the listed benefits that you get when you use Azure RMS protection, using HYOK protection with Azure Information Protection has the following limitations:

 - Does not support Office 2010 or Office 2007.

-- If you must use **Do Not Forward** for emails, use it only with labels.
+- Restrict use of **Do Not Forward** as part of a label configuration.

     You can configure a label for **Do Not Forward** to use HYOK rather than the Azure Rights Management service, but users can also directly select Do Not Forward themselves from within Outlook.
 They can select this option by using the **Do Not Forward** button on the **Message** tab of the Office ribbon, or by using Outlook menu options.
 The **Do Not Forward** menu options are located in **File** > **Permissions**, and from the **Permissions** button from the **Options** tab on the ribbon.
 These Outlook options are not supported for HYOK.